pteraptera/Lode-Runner-Gallery/README.md

 **WHAT:**<br>
-Screenshots of individual levels, data points on levels (origin, 1-player vs. 2-player, "world" information, and title), trivia, pointers to walkthroughs.
+Screenshots of individual levels, data points (origin, 1-player vs. 2-player, "world" information, and title), trivia, pointers to walkthroughs.
+Essentially a catalog of official LR levels.

 **WHY:**<br>
 What makes Lode Runner so awesome is ingeniousness of individual levels, each of which constitutes a puzzle to solve, yet there hasn't been an easy "internet way" to reference them.
 With this repository, I finally can!